NLAFET/StarNEig/docs/README.md

 It is recommended that a user builds the documentation in a separate build
 directory:
 ```
-$ mkdir build
+$ mkdir build-doc
-$ cd build/
+$ cd build-doc/
-$ cmake ../
+$ cmake ../doc/
 $ make
 ```

-The PDF documentation is copied to `build/starneig_manual.pdf` and the HTML documentation is available at `build/html` directory.
+The PDF documentation is copied to `build-doc/starneig_manual.pdf` and the HTML documentation is available at `build-doc/html` directory.